 “Subject to due diligence we expect the council to sign contracts and appoint an airline later this week and we are expecting services to resume swiftly,” she added.

-Earlier on Monday, the airport’s contracts boss, Clive Coleman, said negotiations had begun with a number of airlines.“The Department of Transport have been working very hard, there’s provisions in the rules to allow an emergency appointment to be made.
+Earlier on Monday, the airport’s contracts boss, Clive Coleman, said negotiations had begun with a number of airlines.

 “The critical factor is getting a new airline in to operate that route very quickly.
 We’ve been approached since BMI announced their administration by a number of airlines and we’re carrying out an approach to evaluate those airlines